bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Of course, pure functions can only take us so far in an interactive program.
 State and views are required to **change** over time in response to user actions.
-But I am going to ruthlessly stick to pure functions as far as I can and when I have to compromise and write a function with side effects I will.
+But I am going to ruthlessly stick to pure functions as far as I can, and when I have to compromise and write a function with side effects, I will.
 In doing so, I will minimize complexity as much as possible and then hopefully the only complexity I have left will represent the **essential complexity** of the program.